Local

 TRENDING STORIES:

-“There were two vehicles driving side by side, and there was a huge shootout between the two of them.”
+“There was a major shootout.
+We are driving.
+There were two vehicles side by side.
+There was a huge shootout between the two of them,” the caller said.

-“We have to find a way of changing our cultural norms to show people that, you know, the best way to combat violence is changing the way that we think,” said Greg West, CEO of Felons with a Future.
+“We have to find a way of changing our cultural norms to show people that, you know, the best way to combat violence is changing the way that we think,” said Greg West.

 “I don’t want this to be the summer,” said Dion Green, outreach worker for the Violence Interruption Program.
 “Let’s laugh, let’s have joy, let’s, let’s, let’s, let’s, instead of tears, let’s be happy.”